lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

 ## Outro

 So it is all over!
 I made it to serve my blog in Korean and English.
-I am happy with the output but I wouldn't have done this if `poluglot` was little more handy to use or at least Github Pages officially supported its execution.
+I am happy with the output but I wouldn't have done this if `polyglot` was little bit more handy to use or at least Github Pages officially supported its execution.
 Maybe I would rollback all the implementations here I made if there comes better multiple language support plugin.

 After all I see my explanation here is too lengthy for someone who actually wants to modify one's blog to support multiple languages.
-But if you are still willing to do, the most important part is writing `/multilang/` contents dedicated to codeblocks generating required`Liquid` arrays and variables.
+But if you are still willing to do, just keep in mind that the most important part was writing code snippets I stored in `_include/multilang/`.
 All other stuff was just a tedious repeat-and-test to see if all hyperlinks and texts in rendered pages work as intended.

 So if you want to serve your `Jekyll` blog but plugins are not of your taste: try implementing it yourself!
 It is definitly possible and will be an worthwhile challenge. 😆